Roles and Responsibilities

 - Supporting the policy through resources.

 The SENCO, Mrs Duffy, has day-to-day responsibility for the operation of SEN policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans.
+Mrs Duffy has the NASENCO qualification.

 The SENCO has an important role to play with the Headteacher and governing body, in determining the strategic development of SEN policy and provision in the school.
 They will be most effective in that role if they are part of the school leadership team.